Robyn2024/Covid_During-_Spring_Break/README.md

 ![Alt text](images/March_20t023_cases.png)

-The link to the leaflet interactive visualization is listed in the deployment section on the Project GitHub page:

 # Interacting with the Map

-To interact with the map just click the county you are interested in seeing the total number of documented covid cases at the time is March 23rd, 2023.
+To interact with the map just hover over the county you are interested in seeing the total number of documented covid cases at the time is March 23rd, 2023.
 This was the last day the data was recorded.
 This works for our project since Spring Break typicaly occurs in the middle of March.